Jacob Shaw's Regiment: Assimilation in Russia

 In late 1610, many former members of the Swedish-Russian army participated in the Polish capture of the Russian border town of Belaia and newly served Belaia garrison composed of approximately 150 soldiers organized in two cavalry companies, one Scottish and one Irish.
 Those companies served side by side for three years while maintaining their separate identities and strong unit cohesion.
 Some of the men married local women and started families.
 After 1616 part of them had been sent to Tula, a major southern military headquarters, where they helped defend Russia's vulnerable steppe frontier against Tatar raids.

 While living in the Tula region several officers of the former Belaia garrison, including George-Yuri Leirmont, petitioned Tsar Mikhail for an increase in status and salary.
 They requested transfer into the ranks of the Russian gentry militia called "pomeshchiks".
-That would qualify each of them to receive several hundred acres of land with servs.
+That would qualify each of them to receive several hundred acres of land with serfs.
 In their petition, the men stated: "We your slaves do not wish to go to our own land, because we have married here and have children, and we want to spill our blood for Thee the Sovereign."

 After a review of their condition, the Russians dismissed twenty one of them as unfit for further duty due to old age or infirmities; those men were honourably settled near Tula at half pay.
 About a dozen Scottish and Irish soldiers successfully petitioned the tsar to allow them to return home.